Accounting

 Expected variance absent | Yes |

-The benefit of this approach is focus.
 If a company has 200 accounts, a well-calibrated threshold matrix might flag 40 for Tier 2 and 15 for Tier 3.
 The controller reviews 15 accounts deeply instead of 200 superficially.
 The quality of those 15 reviews goes up.
-The time spent on the other 185 goes down.
-And the documentation trail proves that every account was assessed, even the ones below threshold.
+The documentation trail proves every account was assessed, even the ones below threshold.

-A useful calibration check: if more than 50% of accounts are hitting Tier 3 every month, thresholds are too tight.
-If fewer than 5% are hitting Tier 3, thresholds may be too loose, or the business is unusually stable, or the thresholds have not been updated as the company has grown.
-Review thresholds quarterly, and coordinate with your auditors during planning discussions.
+A useful calibration check: if more than 50% of accounts hit Tier 3 every month, thresholds are too tight.
+If fewer than 5% hit Tier 3, thresholds may be too loose or have not been updated as the company has grown.
+Review thresholds quarterly and coordinate with your auditors during planning discussions.

 What changes at month-end

-Variance analysis during close is harder than variance analysis at any other time, for three reasons.
+Variance analysis during close is harder than at any other time, for three reasons.

-First, the numbers keep moving.
-Late journal entries, accruals posted in the last few days of close, and reclassifications change the trial balance underneath the variance analysis.
-An explanation written on Monday morning may be wrong by Tuesday afternoon because someone posted a $60,000 accrual to the same account.
-Teams that start flux before the books are fully closed gain speed but risk rework.
-Teams that wait until every entry is posted lose two days of the close window.
+The numbers keep moving.
+Late journal entries, accruals posted in the last few days, and reclassifications change the trial balance underneath the analysis.
+An explanation written Monday morning may be wrong by Tuesday afternoon because someone posted a $60,000 accrual to the same account.

-Second, the evidence is scattered.
+The evidence is scattered.
 The GL tells you what happened.
 It rarely tells you why.
 Explaining a payroll variance requires the headcount report.
 Explaining an OpEx spike requires the vendor invoice and sometimes a conversation with the department head who approved the purchase.
-Every explanation that requires cross-functional evidence adds latency to the close.

-Third, the quality of explanations degrades under time pressure.
+Explanation quality degrades under time pressure.
 A controller with eight hours to explain 200 accounts will write thorough, evidence-backed narratives for the first 30 and increasingly terse notes for the rest.
-The last 50 accounts get "timing" or "normal fluctuation" or last month's explanation copied forward.
+The last 50 accounts get "timing" or last month's explanation copied forward.
 This is where stale flux commentary accumulates, and it is what auditors notice first.

 How this works in NetSuite

 The problem is not that NetSuite lacks the data.
 NetSuite's Financial Report Builder can produce period-over-period comparisons, and saved searches can surface transaction-level detail by account, subsidiary, department, class, or location.
-The data is there.
 The problem is that the explanation and review layer sits outside the system.

 Once the export hits Excel, version control breaks down.
 One preparer downloads detail at 9:00 AM.
 Another pulls a refreshed report after a late journal entry posts at 1:00 PM.
-A reviewer comments on an explanation that was built on numbers that have since changed.
-Someone pastes a summary into a slide deck, and the audit trail gets thinner with every handoff.
+A reviewer comments on an explanation built on numbers that have since changed.
+The audit trail gets thinner with every handoff.

-For NetSuite teams specifically, a stronger variance process should keep the source data current rather than frozen at the point of export.
-It should preserve the native dimensions teams already use (subsidiary, department, location, class, vendor, customer) without requiring manual reshaping.
-And when a reviewer questions an explanation, the evidence should be one click away rather than buried in a spreadsheet someone saved to their desktop three days ago.
+A stronger variance process keeps source data current rather than frozen at the point of export, preserves the native dimensions teams already use (subsidiary, department, location, class, vendor, customer), and makes evidence one click away rather than buried in a spreadsheet saved to someone's desktop three days ago.
 Maxima's native NetSuite integration addresses this directly, running flux analysis on top of NetSuite's data model rather than alongside it in a spreadsheet.

 What a better workflow looks like

 What changes with agentic AI is that variance analysis no longer starts with a blank spreadsheet and a manual hunt for drivers.
 The work is prepared before the review begins.
-Instead of calculating differences, pulling transaction detail, and writing explanations from scratch, the system surfaces what actually matters.
 Material variances are already identified.
-The underlying drivers are already broken down.
+Drivers are already broken down.
 Draft explanations are already written with supporting evidence attached.
-The accountant’s role shifts from assembling the analysis to evaluating it.
+The accountant's role shifts from assembling the analysis to evaluating it.

-This is where platforms like Maxima come in.
 In practice, a controller opens to a list of accounts that have already been flagged.
 Data syncs directly from NetSuite and other ERPs and refreshes continuously, so flux analysis can begin before the books are fully closed.
-Materiality thresholds are configured by report and by account, using dollar thresholds, percentage thresholds, or both.
+Materiality thresholds are configured by report and by account.
 Accounts that breach those thresholds are already waiting.
 The rest are documented and out of the way.

-Instead of reconstructing why hosting expense moved $1.34 million, the controller opens to an explanation that already names the drivers, quantifies their impact, and ties the movement to specific transactions.
-“Hosting expense increased $1.34 million, driven by $1.37 million in retroactive Microsoft Azure billings for April through July posted in November” is an explanation a reviewer can act on.
-“Hosting expense increased” is not.
+Instead of reconstructing why hosting expense moved 1.34 million, the controller opens to an explanation that already names the drivers, quantifies their impact, and ties the movement to specific transactions.
+"Hosting expense increased $1.34 million, driven by 1.37 million in retroactive Microsoft Azure billings for April through July posted in November" is an explanation a reviewer can act on.
 From there, the investigation happens inside the workflow.
-The controller reviews the explanation, checks the linked transactions, and decides whether the logic holds.
-Last month’s explanation sits alongside the current one, making it clear whether the same root cause applies or something new has changed.
-If needed, they can go deeper by breaking the variance down across vendor, department, location, or product.
+Last month's explanation sits alongside the current one.
 Every number traces back to the underlying transactions, with direct links into the source system.

-The workflow also surfaces what thresholds alone miss.
-Accrual reversals without re-accruals, duplicate entries, round-number anomalies, and balances that changed after the analysis are flagged automatically.
-The question shifts from “what changed?” to “is this correct?”
-Once the explanation is reviewed, adjusted, or approved, the audit trail captures each step.
-Every explanation follows a consistent structure, regardless of who prepared it or how much time pressure they were under.
+The workflow also surfaces what thresholds alone miss: accrual reversals without re-accruals, duplicate entries, round-number anomalies, and balances that changed after the analysis was prepared.
+Once the explanation is reviewed and approved, the audit trail captures each step.
+Every explanation follows a consistent structure regardless of who prepared it or how much time pressure they were under.
 The output is not generated text.
 It is prepared accounting work.

 Variance analysis should not start with a blank spreadsheet.
 See how Maxima prepares explanations, traces movements to underlying transactions, and streamlines close review.